optimalisatie/exec.js/README.md

 ### Security / isolation

-It is possible to isolate the code to be executed and block access to DOM, navigation, popups, form submission and other specific privileges by passing a third parameter with an array of [sandbox](https://www.w3schools.com/tags/att_iframe_sandbox.asp) parameters and/or a fourth parameter with [Content-Security-Policy](https://developers.google.com/web/fundamentals/security/csp/) configuration.
+It is possible to isolate the code to be executed and block access to DOM, navigation, popups, form submission and other specific privileges by passing a third parameter with an array of [sandbox](https://www.w3schools.com/tags/att_iframe_sandbox.asp) parameters and/or a fourth parameter with [Content-Security-Policy](https://developers.google.com/web/fundamentals/security/csp/) (CSP) configuration.

 ```javascript
 // enable code isolation